mtlbaur/optical_answer_sheet_reader/README.md

 - Flet for a nice, easy to use, GUI library.
 - Matplotlib for plotting.
 - ReportLab for PDF output file creation.
+- draw.io for the diagramming software used to create the custom form.